ashwin1111/summa/README.md

 2. **Document History**: Easily view and manage a history of past document interactions.

 3. **Document Deletion**: Maintain control over your data by deleting documents when needed.

+4. **Responsive UI**: The user experience is seamless across all devices

 4. **Intuitive Document Selection**: Conveniently choose the PDF you want to converse with.